 - Clean surface

-- Refer to the enclosed chart to identify the color formula that best matches your repair.
-This is only a guide.
-You can custom mix any color desired.
+- Refer to the enclosed chart to identify the color formula that best matches your repair (you can custom mix any color desired).

 - Pre-mixed filler colors are in the containers marked “A” to “E”.